Index

 .

-def OnData(self, slice: Slice) -> None: if self.symbol in slice.Bars: trade_bar = slice.Bars[self.symbol] value = trade_bar.Value
+def on_data(self, slice: Slice) -> None: if self._symbol in slice.bars: trade_bar = slice.bars[self._symbol] value = trade_bar.value

 objects have the following properties: